 So, indeed, it does matter.

-What may have been something destined to be a footnote in the history of The Internets is now something vital to a strong social media strategy, and by extension, content strategy.
+What may have been something destined to be a footnote in the history of The Internets is now something vital to a comprehensive content strategy.

 Speaking of shortening…